Why Super Mario Bros. 4 Is Actually Super Mario World

 So if you’ve ever wanted to play SMB4, you probably already have!

-If you enjoyed this post and know someone else who's a Super Mario Bros. fan, let them know about this article.
-Sharing articles is super-helpful and keeps Legends of Localization running!
+If you found this article interesting or helpful and know someone else who's a Super Mario Bros. fan, let 'em know about this article.
+There's all kinds of stuff on this site that fans probably would enjoy!

 29 Comments